 Facebook Groups strengthen brand-customer relationships

-Because you build this relationship with the members of your group on a deeper level than you can with your Facebook page, you can extend your customer care.
-You can answer the questions people might have, gather feedback and provide after-sales service.
+Because you build this relationship with your group members on a deeper level than you can with your Facebook page, you can extend your customer care.
+You can answer people’s questions, gather feedback and provide after-sales service.

-Some companies go as far as to have a separate Facebook Group for each of their product lines, where they deliver online tutorials or hacks to use their products in different ways.
-This delighting of your customers of course will only strengthen the relationship that you have with your customers.
+Some companies go as far as to have a separate Facebook Group for each product line, where they deliver online tutorials or hacks to use their products in different ways.
+This delighting of your customers, of course, will only strengthen the relationship that you have with your customers.

 Facebook Groups help facilitate community building

-This bringing together of like-minded people works beyond the relationship between your brand and your customers.
-Bringing together like-minded people allows for the fostering of relations between your customers as well to build a community around your product or service.
+This bringing together like-minded people works beyond the relationship between your brand and your customers.
+Bringing together like-minded people allows for the fostering of relations between your customers as well as building a community around your product or service.

-That’s why as the admin of the group you should always encourage a healthy dialogue between the members of your group.
+That’s why as the group admin, you should always encourage a healthy dialogue between your group members.

-When you shift from “me” to “we” it helps to humanize your brand.
-And since humans trust others more than they trust a brand, it helps build trust towards your company.
+When you shift from “me” to “we,” it helps to humanize your brand.
+And since humans trust others more than they trust a brand, it helps build trust in your company.

 Facebook Group members are qualified prospects

-And finally, because of these more personal relations in a group than compared to a Facebook page, people only joins groups with which they have an affinity.
-This means of course, that the members of your group are either existing customers or qualified customers that you can reach out to.
-They are more receptive to the content you post and are ready to engage with you.
+And finally, because of these more personal relations in a group than compared to a Facebook page, people only join groups with which they have an affinity.
+This means, of course, that the members of your group are either existing customers or qualified customers that you can reach out to.
+They are more receptive to your content and ready to engage with you.

-If you treat them well, it is a lot easier to turn these qualified customers into actual customers for your business than just running a random ad campaign.
+If you treat them well, it is much easier to turn these qualified customers into actual customers for your business than just running a random ad campaign.

 Facebook Groups can generate a high Return On Investment (ROI) as a result.